dreamcat4/php-fpm/readme.markdown

 ## Quick start:

 Choose one of 2 ways to compile fpm.
-Either `integrated` or `seperate`.
+Either `integrated` or `separate`.
 Unless you are a developer or systems administrator, we recommend the `integrated` compilation approach.
 For more information see the file `readme.markdown`.

 ## Install Dependencies